japplefield/fin342-corp-structure/Printing/Report.md

 * Quarterly shares outstanding from Q4 2019 to Q3 2020 for all available firms
 * GICS classification meta-data for all S&P 1500 companies

-Because only data where all this information were available for a given firm was usable, the final data set included only 1322 firms, as opposed to the 1500 in the S&P 1500.
+Because only data where all this information was available for a given firm was usable, the final data set included only 1322 firms, as opposed to the 1500 in the S&P 1500.
 The majority of this discrepancy is attributable to firms where none of the past five years' EBITDA information was available on FactSet, so those firms were excluded from the sample.

 ## Methodology
-I computed a normalized EBITDA using 2015-2019 annual EBITDA for each company.
+I computed a normalized EBITDA as the mean of the 2015-2019 annual EBITDAs for each company.
 I then computed change in total debt each quarter.
 Next, to represent change in equity value, I calculated an average share price for each company for each quarter in study, and determined the total equity value raised or returned to shareholders as a result of:

 * Share issuance or buybacks (assuming these all occurred at the average share price that quarter)
 * Dividend payment